Mission

 ![]() |

-Patsy Lawson learned she was HIV positive in 1989 while pregnant with her son Raymond, who was born with HIV.
-Raymond died shortly after birth, but Ms. Lawson’s inner strength helped her to move forward with her life even while mourning her son.
+Patsy Lawson learned she was HIV positive in 1989 while pregnant with her son Raymond, who was born with HIV and died shortly after birth.
+After the death of her baby, she discovered another child, Lynnea, was positive as well, but Ms. Lawson’s inner strength helped her to move forward with her life even while mourning her son and dealing with her daughter’s diagnosis.
 After entering into HIV treatment, she became an advocate for her life, and the lives of other African American HIV+ women.
-She went on to have another child, Lynnea, who was also born with HIV.
 Today Patsy and Lynnea are both activists in the prevention and treatment of HIV.
 Patsy served on the Los Angeles Commission on HIV in 2014 and continues to educate African American women about living with HIV.

 ![]() |